Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - I have tested email links to ensure they open up the default email application and insert the email address.
   - Works on Samsung S9 – opening Gmail
   - Laptop – opening Outlook
-- I have tested the Portfolio Project card links on laptop and Samsung Galaxy S9 and they correctly opn in new browser tabs.
+- I have tested the Portfolio Project card links on laptop and Samsung Galaxy S9 and they correctly open in new browser tabs.
 - Tested the contact form on the Contact page to ensure correct functionality.
 This was linked to the CI Form dump page so I could verify the data sent.
 - Testing of the 'required' attribute which ensures all contact form field get filled in before the data can be sent.
-- I have tested the email address entry on the Contact form to ensure correctly formatted email addresses can be entered _e.g_ [_name@something.com_](mailto:name@something.com)
+- I have tested the email address entry on the Contact form to ensure correctly formatted email addresses can be entered e.g [_name@something.com_](mailto:name@something.com)
 - Accessibility Test
   - Highlighted potential issue with the choice text colour on the navbar, hyperlinks and Copyright section
     - Navbar text changed to a darker colour